osxmidi/juicysfplugin/README.md

 For Manjaro/EndeavourOS/Arch:
 sudo pacman -Sy libx11 gcc-multilib cmake freetype2 sqlite libxcb xcb-util gtkmm3 xcb-util-cursor libx11 pkgconfig xcb-util-keysyms

+Also might need fluidsynth libraries to be installed on some distros.

 To make the default Vst3 version, cd into the ~/JUCE/juicysfplugin/plugin/Builds/Linux folder